kasra-co/quiz-plugin-v1/readme.md

 # Quiz Adaptor

 A Wordpress plugin for displaying quizes and embedding the quiz editor.
+For the deployment plan, see `deployment.md` in the project root.
+(Bibucket does not support links in repositories, see [6315](https://bitbucket.org/site/master/issue/6315/relative-urls-in-readmemd-files-only-work))

 Quizzes are associated by their MongoDB ID with post ids using a foreign key table: